|Famous Role||'Tanveer’ in the Indian television comedy series ‘Yes Boss’ (1999); aired on SAB TV

 Some Lesser Known Facts About Ashiesh Roy

-- Ashiesh Roy is an Indian television and film actor.
+- Ashiesh Roy was an Indian television and film actor.

 - He started his career in acting as a theatre artist.

 - He appeared in many popular Indian television serials, like ‘Movers & Shakers’ (1998), ‘Baa Bahu Aur Baby’ (2006), ‘Sasural Simar Ka’ (2011), and ‘Kuch Rang Pyar Ke Aise Bhi’ (2016).